 Diplomats, who spoke on condition of anonymity because the issue is not settled, said the U.N. is pushing to have 10,000 to 15,000 peacekeepers in the region.
-Akol said Sudan would agree to whatever number a committee of Sudanese, U.N. and AU experts decided. page 5 However, Sudan has a record of backtracking on agreements concerning Darfur, and some presidential advisers say al-Bashir has not agreed to anything more than an advisory role for the U.N.
-Sudan wanted to draw attention to the trade and - Chinese Hu Jintao told ler on Friday he the United gger role in tryre the conflict in also said China "I'm calling on the president to convene a summit at the White House of the 12 largest global warming emitters," she said.
-LOCAL NEWS Two arrested for South Bend murders SOUTH BEND - Two men have been arrested and formally charged with the murder of four homeless men in December.
-Daniel J. Sharp, 56, and Randy Lee Reeder, 50, both of South Bend, are in police custody - Sharp in St. Joseph County and Reeder in Berrien County in Michigan - according to prosecutors.
-The bodies of Michael "Shan" Nolen Jr., 40, and Michael Lawson, 56, were discovered Jan.
-9. inside a manhole in the 600 block of South Scott Street near the Prairie Avenue railroad crossing.
-Later, a Sudanese official Khartoum government. told The Associated Press Sudanese Foreign its rebels - a charge that tionship with China.
-VENEZUELA Chavez backs environmentalists Associated Press CARACAS - His ambitious social programs are built on Venezuela's petroleum wealth, but President Hugo Chavez is increasingly talking up environmental causes and urging the world to cut back on oil use to fight global warming.
-He wants to use some oil revenues in a venture to manufacture solar panels and has begun doling out millions of energy-saving fluorescent light bulbs to homes nationwide.
-Some critics say Chavez's campaign is mostly rhetoric, noting this is a country where government subsidies have gasoline prices at 12 cents a gallon, car sales are booming and vehicle exhaust chokes litter-strewn streets.

-But Chavez says Venezuela can be an example, and he has begun exhorting his followers to drive less and take public transport.
-His government plans a windmill farm to generate electricity on the Caribbean coast and is exploring more uses for cleaner-burning natural gas.
-"Venezuela is one of the countries that least contaminates the environment, but nevertheless we want to give an example and be at the vanguard," Chavez said at a news conference Thursday.
+Akol said Sudan would agree to whatever number a committee of Sudanese, U.N. and AU experts decid- However, Sudan has a record of backtracking on agreements concerning Darfur, and some presidential advisers say al-Bashir has not agreed to anything more than an advisory role for the U.N.
+Sudan wanted to draw attention to the trade and investment side of its rela- VENEZUELA Chavez backs environmentalists Associated Press CARACAS - His ambitious social programs are built on Venezuela's petroleum wealth, but President Hugo Chavez is increasingly talking up environmental causes and urging the world to cut back on oil use to fight global warming.
+He wants to use some oil revenues in a venture to manufacture solar panels and has begun doling out millions of energy-saving fluorescent light bulbs to homes Some critics say Chavez's campaign is mostly rhetoric, noting this is a country where governprices at 12 cents a gallon, car sales are booming and vehicle exhaust chokes litter-strewn But Chavez says Venezuela can be an example, and he has begun exhorting his followers to drive less and take public transport.
+His government plans a windmill farm to generate electricity on the Caribbean coast and is exploring more uses for cleaner-burning nat- "Venezuela is one of the countries that least contaminates the environment, but nevertheless we want to give an example and be at ment subsidies have gasoline the vanguard," Chavez said at a news conference Thursday.
 He called U.S. oil consumption which handsomely funds his government - a leading cause of the world's environmental troubles.
 "They're destroying the world," Chavez said, citing melting glaciers in the Andes and predictions of rising sea levels.
-"The human race will be finished if we don't change the world capitalist system."
-Leftist ideology colors Chavez's views, and he has spent time discussing the dilemma of climate change with Cuban leader Fidel Castro, his friend and mentor.
+"The human race will be finished if we don't change the world capitalist sys- Leftist ideology colors Chavez's views, and he has spent time discussing the dilemma of climate change with Cuban leader Fidel Castro, his friend and mentor.